ArshiaXII/Oto-Trading-Bot/README.md

-Sure, here's a ready-to-use README for your GitHub project in English:

 Crypto Trading Bot
 This project contains the code for an automated trading bot that operates in the cryptocurrency markets.
 It analyzes market data for a specific cryptocurrency pair and executes buy or sell orders based on predefined strategies.